sifulbd/css-animation-pulse/README.md

 ```

  A Pen created at CodePen.io.
-You can find this one at [Live on Codepen] (https://codepen.io/sifulislam/pen/pBEBvP).
+You can find this one at [Live on Codepen](https://codepen.io/sifulislam/pen/pBEBvP).